Songonge/Data-Analytics-Tips/Why-You-Need_A-GitHub-Account.md

 📌 If you are already on GitHub, share a link to your profile with your friends and community.
 Inspire each other to keep building, learning, and growing.

-If you feel overwhelmed and need a little push, DM me and we will have a session about it.
+📌 If you feel overwhelmed and need a little push, [DM me](https://www.linkedin.com/in/edwigesongong/) and we will have a session about it.